Chloe x Halle: Artistry

-Chloe x Halle write and arrange all of their songs in their home studio.
+Chloe x Halle blend pop, R&B, soul and hip-hop in their music, combined with 90s R&B, jazz vocals that infused with electronica.
+The duo write, arrange, and produce all of their songs in their home studio.
 They are also self-taught musicians.
 Halle enjoys jazz and has been listening to Billie Holiday from a young age.
-She cited the singer as being one of the major influences on her vocals.
+She cited the singer as being one of her major vocal influences.
 Chloe, the primary producer, is inspired by artists such as Grimes, Missy Elliott, and Tune-Yards, as well as some R&B artists.
 The duo describe their style of music as "confetti" because of its "harmonious" nature put together with "heavy beats and 808 drums that come together like a symphony."
 Chloe x Halle have said that their music style is a combination of their music tastes.
 Chloe said: "My sister and I like to make music that has interesting sounds and nuances."